James-Livesey/James-Livesey/blog/2022-05-12-asmbyhand.md

 # Assembling By Hand: Typing a Commodore 64 Program's Machine Code, One Byte at a Time

 [_10 PRINT CHR$(205.5+RND(1)); : GOTO 10_](https://10print.org/) is a multi-authored book that explores the creativity of computer programming by beginning with the analysis of a famous one-line BASIC program by which the book is titled.
-Executing this on the decades-old Commodore 64 computer produces a maze-like pattern by just entering one line of code:
+Executing this one-liner on the decades-old Commodore 64 computer produces a mesmerising maze-like pattern that you likely wouldn't expect from entering just one line of code:

 ![The 10 PRINT program being run through Commodore BASIC](https://raw.githubusercontent.com/James-Livesey/James-Livesey/main/media/asmbyhand1.png)